 There are many charities that focus on training different groups of people with skills that will help them to get into or return to work.
 These charities need volunteer teachers and trainers.

 From cooking to carpentry and from maths to English, there all sorts of skills to pass on.
 Your local council should be able to put you in touch with any local charities that need volunteer teachers and trainers.

 Animals and conservation

 If you would prefer to make more animal friends, rather than human ones, there are also many volunteering opportunities for you.
-Local animal shelters often need volunteers, along with nationwide charities such as the RSPB.
+Both national organisations like the RSPCA, Cat's Protection League, RSPB and Dog's Trust and local animal shelters often need volunteers to help whether that's feeding animals or collecting supplies.

 Wherever you retire to, there will be local charities and organisations in the area that need volunteers.
 There could be a community project such as a community farm, or keeping public space clean and tidy, or charities that focus on helping disadvantaged people in the community.

 Local hospices also need volunteers.
 If you're looking for a hospice in your area where support is needed, visit your local council website for the contact details.

 The National Trust has a whole host of volunteering opportunities.
 Whether you have an interest in history, gardening, or architecture, you can help at one of the manyu National Trust venues across the country.